-The Boston Red Sox won five of baseball's first 15 World Series: their last, 1918, the year the Twenty-Sixth (Yankee!)
-Division entered France.
-By contrast, they have won three world titles since 2004 -- a far gentler century.
-Such divides unite the Olde Towne Team.
+The Boston Red Sox won five of baseball's first 15 World Series: their last, 1918, the year the Twenty-Sixth (Yankee) Division entered France.
+Similarly, they have won three world titles since 2004 -- another fine start in another century.
+In between was a Death Valley of despair.

 The Red Sox Fan's Little Book of Wisdom (Diamond Communications, fourth printing, 2007, 112 pages, $7.95) uses fact, quote, and humor to recall more than one hundred of the Red Sox most memorable moments.
 Longtime Sox announcer Ned Martin called this book "a bemused romp through the annual antics of this boundless, confounded team.
 Read 'em and weep -- or laugh -- or sing.
 And wrap yourself in this Red Sox thing."
 The book is available at bookstores nationwide, on amazon.com, or by calling 1-800-462-6420.

 Click Here to Learn More